Separation Anxiety in Dogs

 How to Manage Separation Anxiety in Dogs

 Separation anxiety in our beloved pets is an all too common occurrence.
 If you are experiencing it with your dog, rest assured, you’re not alone.
 In this article, we will begin by understanding what separation anxiety is and why it happens, followed by some helpful tips for you to try at home to ease you pet.
+Call a veterinarian to get specific advice for your dog.

 What is Separation Anxiety?